 I placed both pieces on the rack, switched the fan on low, and started the process.

 The entire point of dry-aging is to create the most tender and flavorful steak.
 The fan circulates air around the beef, the outer layer seals in the juices, and then the enzymes in the beef go to work slowly breaking down the meat to make it tender and producing the robust smell and flavor.

 Once again, I poured over blogs, taste tested several steaks, plus relied on my experience.

-My experience and research supports this for Prime ribs with the fat layer and the bones, there is actually little waist.
+My experience and research support this for prime ribs with the fat layer and the bones, there is actually little waste.
 As an experiment, I smoked beef ribs low and slow that started at the approximate same size.
 One set of beef ribs is aged 45 days and one is vacuum packed.
 Smoked, and braised both sets for four hours.
 Although there is shrinking during the dry-aging process, the end result is just about the same amount of meat, but they do have different flavor profiles.
 The difference is the dry-aged beef shrinks less during the actual cooking because it starts with less water weight.
-The net is the amount of meat is about the same after grilling.
+The net amount of meat is about the same after grilling.

 Dry-Aged Rib Eye

 When I pulled the rib eye at 43 days, I jumped the gun by two days because I really wanted a great steak dinner and I had the time to prepare it.

 The first thing I noticed was that the meat develops a tough rhine with some spots.
 I wasn’t sure if it was a fatty deposit or mold, but it was just on the surface.
 I’ve seen dry-aged meat done by professionals with these same types of spots, so I wasn’t concerned.
 It takes a really sharp knife to trim it.
 So, I sharpened my butcher's knife and trimmed all the portions that were extra dark or appeared to be dried out from the circulating air.